Ian Happ Preview, Player Props: Cubs vs. Pirates

 Ian Happ At The Plate

-- Among the qualified hitters, he ranks 109th in batting average, while his on-base percentage ranks 23rd and he is 100th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 110th in batting average, 24th in on-base percentage, and 101st in slugging.

-- Happ has picked up a hit in 78 of 125 games this year, with multiple hits 26 times.
+- Happ enters this game on a four-game hitting streak.
+In his last outings, he's hitting .250 with one homer.

+- In 62.7% of his 126 games this season, Happ has picked up at least one hit.
+He's also had 26 multi-hit games.

-- In 37 games this year (29.6%), Happ has picked up an RBI, and in 17 of those games (13.6%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- In 30.2% of his games this season, Happ has notched at least one RBI.
+In 18 of those games (14.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.